DNA Frequently Asked Questions

 ET progeny: Parentage Verification (DNA must verify to both dam and sire)

+The CSA currently offers 100K Tests as their form of parentage.
 All other testing is voluntary if you would like to order.
-For more information, please visit our CSA DNA Requirements page

 2. How long does DNA testing take?